mariacjones1/battleships-pp3/README.md

     - User sets the coordinates of each ship by entering the column and row for the first coordinate, then choosing the direction of the ship (horizontal or vertical).
     - The program will accept both uppercase and lowercase letters for the column selection.
     - The user will be told which ship they are positioning, and how long that ship is.
+    - The program will check to make sure the ship fits on the board, and does not overlap with any other ships.
+Otherwise, the user will need to specify new coordinates.
     - An updated user board will print to show the positioned ships.

 ![Set coordinates](documentation/features/set-coordinates.png)

 - Generate computer coordinates
     - Computer randomly generates coordinates for each ship.
+The program makes sure all ships fit on the board and do not overlap with each other.
     - 'Setting computer coordinates for [ship name]...' is printed to the console for each ship set by the computer.
     - Sleep function is used between each one to give the impression that the computer is 'thinking' about each ship placement.
     - A blank computer board is then printed to show that no user guesses have yet been made.